-Arrival
+Arrival:

-For your convenience, we provide an Assisted Arrival service from 7:55 AM until 8:15 AM each day.
+School begins at 8:30 AM, We provide an Assisted Arrival service from 7:55 AM until 8:25 AM each day.
 During this time, please pull your car into the right lane and pull up to the furthest spot marked with a Loading/Unloading sign.
 An OMMS staff member will assist your child(ren) out of the passenger side of the car and into the building.
 Staff members inside will guide your child to their classroom.
 We ask that you stay in your car during this time.